christianhg/brummefar.dk/src/pages/currying-javascript.md

 In reality it's impractical and unnecessary to pre-curry each function manually.
 It's often more suitable to use a utility function to curry functions when needed.
 Both [lodash](https://github.com/lodash/lodash), [Ramda](https://github.com/ramda/ramda) and my own library [bukk](https://github.com/christianhg/bukk) provide functions like this.

-It turns out, it is not very difficult to implement a simple curry function.
+It turns out, it is not too difficult to implement a simple curry function.
 The one in bukk looks like this:

 ```js
 const curry = (f, recieved = [], arity = f.length) =>